Categories → Graphic Design

 Entry Process

-- View the categories and select the ones you’d like to submit your project to.
+- Explore the categories and select the ones you would like to enter.

 - After creating an account, you can save, edit, and submit entries until the deadline.

-- Celebrate your achievement at the Awards Ceremony during International Assembly in Scotland this November 2025 (optional).
+- Celebrate your achievement at the Awards Ceremony during International Assembly in Scotland on the 13th November 2026 (optional).

 - Selected projects will be showcased during International Assembly, across social media and INTL channels.